 You can watch a short clip of one of the waterslides here!

-Tips and thoughts about the Arenal Volcano Combo Tour
+Tips for the Arenal Volcano Combo Tour

 The whole day was amazing and we learned so much from the tour.
 Having a guide makes you really appreciate everything you see and the places you visit.
 I highly recommend doing the Arenal Volcano combo tour if you’re interested in seeing all the attractions with a guide and you’re short on time as you get to visit the highlights of the Arenal area.

 What to bring and wear:

 - If you’re visiting in rainy season, definitely bring a rain jacket.
 We got soaked in July since we wore non-waterproof rain jackets and it poured while we walked the national park.
 You can read our rainy season packing list for more tips.
 If it rains, it is warm rain.

 - A day backpack with water, hat, repellent and other necessities.
 It is a long day so bring what you need.
 You will be able to leave things in the van, the driver will be with it the whole time so it’s safe.
 The tour company provides water.

 Selvatura Park (ziplining and hanging bridges in Monteverde)